jgumbley/Myrkwood/README.md

 and prioritise it appropriately.

 "some tools that someone could use in five or ten minutes that may not make the analysis perfect but will improve it substantially."

+"attack trees can model an adversary’s behavior with respect to a target, and how an assessment of risk can be performed"